JustArion/CLRBootstrap/.github/readme.md

-Allows the CLR to safely initialize on DllMain as `Init`
+Allows the CLR to safely initialize on DllMain as `Init` on a new thread